RESIDENTS in the Ribble Valley are being invited to take the plunge for fitness in a host of swimming activities at Ribblesdale Pool, Clitheroe.

 The Edisford Road pool has launched a series of aqua-fitness events and classes that will run throughout the year.

 The pool is also to host the new national scheme, Swimfit, launched by the Amateur Swimming Association and backed by five-time Olympian Mark Foster.
 This offers free online gym-style swimming programmes aimed at maintaining health, shaping up and toning, reaching peak fitness levels and swimming competitively.

-The pool will host throughout the week Swimfit sessions, at which training cards and pool equipment will be available free.
+The pool will host throughout the week Swimfit sessions, at which training cards and pool equipment will be available free of charge.
 These will include one for ladies only on Tuesdays from 8 to 8-45 p.m.

 An aqua circuits class to work major muscle groups and improve cardio-fitness will take place at the pool on Thursdays from 6-15 to 7 p.m., while the pool will also host aqua tone classes catering for people of all swimming abilities on Wednesdays from 9 to 9-45 a.m. and Fridays from 10 to 10-45 a.m.